plotly/plotly.github.io/_posts/2015-05-01-bar-chart-with-excel.md

 <td>
 This is how the “Style” tab of the
 TRACES
 popover on “SF Zoo” should look.
-These are the same as for LA Zoo, but fill and border are different colors.
+These are the same as for LA Zoo, but fill and outline are different colors.
 </td>
 <td>
 <img alt="Style tab options" src="/static/images/bar-chart-with-excel/style-options.png" title=""/>